tonghuikang/blog/_posts/2030-06-07-generative-recommenders.md

 - What offline metrics should you look at?

 ### Analysis

-- This is more interpretable than DLRM
+What do you want to analyze when you have your LLM

+These are some analysis that you could do

-- "Prompt engineering"
+- Attention weights
-- You can read the logprobs
+    - What tokens were used to predict the action token?
 - What-if analysis
-    - If the user had upvoted a content, would that our prediction whether the user likes the content (assuming that the user also experience and react exactly similar after the perturbation)
+    - If the user had upvoted a content, would that our prediction whether the user likes the content
+    - (assuming that the user also experience and react exactly similar after the perturbation)
     - (You can also observe how the all the logprobs would have independently change)
     - (You can do this analysis in traditional recommender system)

 ### Migration

-- Milestones.
-What do you measure?
-- How do you justify your investment?
-- What hypothesis are you testing?
-How do you justify failure?
-- Do you really want to replace both
+If you product uses the traditional recommendation system, you do not just migrate to the generative recommender in one shot.

+You will need to start with the end in mind.

+How would the eventual state look like?
+You will need to make most of the design decisions early.

+You need to justify your headcount and the compute expenditure.
+You need to propose milestone that you promise to hit.

+Possible milestones
+- Semantic IDs
+    - Reasonable clustering
+- For the ranking model
+    - Match action AUC in a similar setting as DLRM
+    - As you increase more data, you can achieve better action AUC
+- For the retrieval model
-    - Feature parity?
+    - Match recall@K

-    - No features needed?
-(It is easier to migrate to a generative recommender than to migrate from a generative recommender)
-    - Unlike traditional rankers you need to log features (and ideally the features are logged realtime)
-- (There is no point "derisking" with a transformer module - either you go all-in or do not bother trying)
+How would the end state look like?
+You do not want to migrate halfway and you will need to maintain both systems.
+Will your company still even be around when you finish your migration?

 ### Iteration

-- Shipping is not the end
+Congratulations in advice on your migration to generative models.

+This is still not the end, it is always likely there is a room for improvement.

-- You want a hill-climbable system
+You want to design a system that can be easily iterated on.

-- You need to be able to iterate
-- Good luck with changing semantic ID
-    - Maybe we can freeze the first two IDs, and tune the third and fourth
-    - It is ok to have items map to multiple semantic IDs
+These are components that could be iterated on
-    - Productionization of semantic ID is out of scope
+- Semantic ID
-    - LLMs do not change tokenizers
+- Model architecture
+- Sequence modelling (item and user presentation)
+- Post-training
+- Value function

+Let's say your entire system is built on semantic ID.
+Then you find out that half the level one IDs are effectively useless because they map to spammy content.
-- Do you want to throw out the entire codebase on every iterations?
+If you want to replace the semantic ID you need to replace the entire system.
-    - Do you want to juggle abstractions
-    - Only AI needs to understand the code
+You need to pretrain a model in parallel, you need to serve models in parallel.
+Your A/B test will involve all the surfaces.
+If you do not design your system to easily change and test any component, you will be stuck with those components.

+# Conclusion

+I hope this is a comprehensive list of the design decisions when building a generative recommender.